espressif/esp-idf/examples/bluetooth/gatt_client/README.md

-ESP-IDF GATT CLIENT demo
+ESP-IDF Gatt Client Demo
 ========================

-This is the demo for user to use ESP_APIs to create a GATT Client.
+This is the demo for users to use ESP_APIs to create a GATT Client.

-Run the gatt_server demo, the client demo will automatically connect to the gatt_server demo.
+To test this demo, you can run the [gatt_server_demo](../gatt_server), which creates services and starts advertising. `Gatt_client_demo` will start scanning and connect to the `gatt_server_demo` automatically.

-Client demo will enable gatt_server's notify after connection.
-Then the two devices will exchange data.
+This demo will enable gatt server's notification function once the connection is established and then the devices start exchanging data.

-Please check the [tutorial](tutorial/gatt_client_example_walkthrough.md) for more information about this example.
+Please check the [tutorial](tutorial/Gatt_Client_Example_Walkthrough.md) for more information about this example.